lbr-stack/lbr_fri_ros2_stack/lbr_bringup/doc/lbr_bringup.rst

     .. thumbnail:: ../../lbr_fri_ros2_stack/doc/img/controller/raw/lbr_server_client_command_mode.png

-The ``FRI control mode`` the mode in which the robot is controlled, and the ``FRI client command mode`` specifies the commands that the user sends.
+The ``FRI control mode`` specifies the mode in which the robot is controlled, and the ``FRI client command mode`` specifies the commands that the user sends.

 ROS 2 Control and MoveIt 2 Launch
 ---------------------------------